frederic-perez/AmE-dictionary/data/idioms.md

 __likely story__ An exclamation of distrust or disbelief in someone’s explanation or story. _Albert: “Sorry I’m late.
 My car broke down half way here!”
 Sarah: “Yeah, likely story!
 I bet you just wanted to finish watching the football game on TV.”_
 __liken (someone or something) to (someone or something else)__ To represent or describe someone or something as being very similar to someone or something else. _People keep likening him to Ronald Reagan for his particular political positions._ _Mark faked his death and likened himself to a werewolf to intimidate an investor._
 __line in the sand__ A figurative boundary that someone or some group refuses to cross or beyond which no further advance or compromise is accepted.
 (Used especially in the phrase “draw a line in the sand.”) _I don’t mind my roommate being a bit messy, but leaving dirty dishes for me to clean up is where I draw a line in the sand!_
+__lingua franca__ Any language used to bridge the gap between people who do not speak the same language. _English is the lingua franca in many foreign tourist destinations._
 __lion’s share__ :two: The greatest or best part.
 __liquid courage__ _slang_ The decrease in timidity or inhibition that comes from imbibing alcoholic beverages. _I’m planning on proposing to Mary tonight, but I think I need a little liquid courage first!_
 __live and kicking__ Alive, healthy, and alert.
 (A truncated version of “alive and kicking.”) _Sam: “How are you feeling, John?
 I heard you were quite sick recently.”
 John: “I’m still live and kicking!”_